Tenants and Foreclosure – FAQ

 The court process takes an average of nine months.
 If the owner is not able to satisfy the bank’s requirements, the court puts the property up for sale where it is usually bought by the bank.

-The most accurate way to find out information will be to get the PIN # of the property by going to www.newschicago.org.
-Once you have the PIN, and then call the Recorder of Deeds at 312 603 5050.
-For more information about the case you may then call the Chancery Court, at (312) 603-5133.
-You can also go to http://www.cookcountyclerkofcourt.org - go to online case info – full docket search – and search the chancery division for the landlord’s name under defendant, or using the case #.
+3. For more information about the case go to www.cookcountyclerkofcourt.org or call the Chancery Court, at 312-603-5133.
+You can also go to http://www.cookcountyclerkofcourt.org – go to online case info – full docket search – and search the chancery division for the landlord’s name under defendant or using the case #.

 Do I still have to pay rent?